hasura/eff/README.md

 ## Implementation status

 `eff` is a work in progress, and since it requires changes to the GHC RTS, you cannot use it yet on any released version of GHC.
 If there is interest, I can try to provide builds of GHC with the necessary changes to use `eff`, but otherwise you will need to wait for them to be merged into GHC proper before using `eff` yourself.
+There is currently [an open GHC proposal][gh:proposal] to add the necessary operations, and [the work-in-progress implementation branch is available here][gl:continuations].

 Looking beyond that, many things are still not yet implemented.
 More work needs to be done to properly interoperate with `IO` exceptions, and the set of built-in effects currently provided is very small.
 However, all the existing functionality works, and it has been designed to support extensions, so I do not anticipate any difficulty supporting them.